-The idea of external attributes is this: They are the attributes whose (deterministic or non-deterministic) values are determined by factors "outside" the part of which they are an attribute.
-In contrast, the programmable attributes have their values determined by the part of which they are an attribute.
+External attributes: By an external attribute we shall understand a dynamic attribute which is not a biddable or a programmable attribute \bullet The idea of external attributes is this: They are the attributes whose values are set by factors "outside" the part of which they are an attribute.
+In contrast, the programmable (and biddable) attributes have their values determininistically (non-deterministically) set by the part (behaviour) of which they are an attribute.
+Controllable Attributes: By a controllable attribute we shall understand either a biddable or a programmable attribute \bullet